hamb0n-3/osinter/docs/dev/tests.md

 ### More advanced tests

-If you have questions about tests or need to write a more advanced test, come talk to us on [GitHub](https://github.com/blacklanternsecurity/bbot/discussions) or [Discord](https://discord.com/invite/PZqkgxu5SA).
+If you have questions about tests or need to write a more advanced test, come talk to us on [GitHub](https://github.com/blacklanternsecurity/osinter/discussions) or [Discord](https://discord.com/invite/PZqkgxu5SA).

-It's also a good idea to look through our [existing tests](https://github.com/blacklanternsecurity/bbot/tree/stable/bbot/test/test_step_2/module_tests).
-BBOT has over a hundred of them, so you might find one that's similar to what you're trying to do.
+It's also a good idea to look through our [existing tests](https://github.com/blacklanternsecurity/osinter/tree/stable/osinter/test/test_step_2/module_tests).
+OSINTER has over a hundred of them, so you might find one that's similar to what you're trying to do.